By Rick Tjia

 It might be, if it weren’t for some remarkable things she’s done.
 Things that may change the outcome of some—maybe a lot—of those stories.

 Rebecca currently dances with Semperoper Dresden, after having lived an all-too-common struggle with the dance market, a struggle that is familiar to way too many dancers.
 A native of South Wales, she went into vocational training at 14, a bit later than most serious dance students, despite the fact that she had started ballet at the age of two.
 Attending two schools until her graduation, she auditioned through her graduation year without success, while at the same time holding down several non-dance jobs in order to pay the bills.
-Then, at a make or break moment— at an audition that she had told herself would be her very last classical audition—she finally landed a two-month contract doing Swan Lake.
-As it turns out, she stayed on at that company for three and a half years.
+Then, at a make-or-break moment—at an audition that she had told herself would be her very last classical audition—she finally landed a two-month contract doing Swan Lake.
+As it turns out, she stayed with that company for three and a half years.

 A Portrait of the Artist as a Young Brand